 Our pass/fail standard here is traumatic for many.

-If you want your kiddos to know something, teach it even when conventional wisdom does not require it.
+If you want your kiddos to know something, teach it.
 While they learn it, praise their efforts.

-In the event that the rules are hard for you even today, take time to find a mentor or trusted friend and start working your way through them.
-It could be a formal situation, or it could be informal.
+In the event that the “rules” are hard for you even as an adult, find a mentor and start working your way through them.

 Just have someone you can check in with to encourage you and keep you going.

-Because we don’t all just “know” how the world works, and that is okay.
+Because we don’t all just “know” how the world works, and that’s okay.

 Because you are worth it.
 Just you.
 You’ve got this!